Dg Loday-Pirashvili modules over Lie algebras: Twisted Atiyah classes of dg modules

 \section{Twisted Atiyah classes of dg \LP modules}

-~ In~\cite{Atiyah}, Atiyah introduced a cohomology class, which has become to be known as Atiyah class, to characterize the obstruction to the existence of holomorphic connections on a holomorphic vector bundle.
-The notion of Atiyah classes have been extensively developed in the past decades for diverse purposes (see~\cites{Bottacin,CV,CLX,Costello,CSX,LaurentSX-CR,LaurentSX,MSX}).
-In this section, we recall the twisted Atiyah class defined in \cite{CLX} and then compute such classes in the setting of dg \LP modules.
+~ Atiyah introduced a cohomology class in~\cite{Atiyah}, which has become known as the Atiyah class, to characterize the obstruction to the existence of holomorphic connections on a holomorphic vector bundle.
+The notion of Atiyah classes has been extensively developed in the past decades for diverse purposes (see~\cites{Bottacin,CV,CLX,Costello,CSX,LaurentSX-CR,LaurentSX,MSX}).
+In this section, we first interpret each dg module $(V,\alpha)$ over $\g$ as a dg derivation of the commutative dg algebra $(\Omega_\g = \wedge \g^\vee, d_{\CE})$.
+Then we study the twisted Atiyah class of this dg derivation in the sense of~\cite{CLX}.
+It turns out that the twisted Atiyah class induces a Leibniz algebra structure on the ($(-1)$-shifted) total Chevalley-Eilenberg cohomology of the dg module $V$.